Skip to Content

 Go For a Hike

-I’d be hard-pressed to pull my wife or guy friends away from the bright lights of the Strip to go for a hike, but exploring nature has quickly risen to the top of my list of top things to do solo in Vegas.
+I’d be hard-pressed to pull my wife or friends away from the Strip to go for a hike, but exploring nature has quickly become one of my favorite activities.

 Among my recent outdoor adventures near Las Vegas have been visits to the Red Rock Canyon National Conservation Area, the St. Thomas Ghost Town site, and the Valley of Fire State Park.